 - The DVD player of your Family Entertainment DVD System can only be used in the "playback" mode.
-(The DVD player does not offer a record feature.) - The system plays standard CDs, DVDs and also plays most CD R/W, DVD R/W, VCD and MP3 media.
+(The DVD player does not offer a record feature.) - The system plays standard CDs or DVDs, CDR/RW, DVDRs, VCDs and MP3 media.